-Test Off, Test On [Test Mode won't remain in effect if power is cycled) Seq(uencing Mode Select en)able, Non-seq(uencing Select enabled) as is (no modification), purged, factory (defaults) [see section x.2.2xx], Memory Module to Unit or Unit to Memory Module [see section 3.20] Arm reset, reset armed [Provide a product reset when back panel power switch is not accessible.
+Test Off, Test On [Test Mode won't remain in effect if power is cycled) Seq(uencing Mode Select en)able, Non-seq(uencing Select enabled) as is (no modification), purged, factory (defaults) [see section [x.2.2xx](#)] Arm reset, reset armed [Provide a product reset when back panel power switch is not accessible.
 Also, use to generate ACCEPT key if not present (e.g. to end the Test mode when in the Test mode).]